 She is on the physician advisory board of the Charles E. Holman Foundation for the newly emerging Morgellons Disease.
 She is an expert in the treatment of Lyme Disease, PANDAS/PANS, Chronic Fatigue Syndrome, Genetic Methylation Disorders, Autoimmune Diseases, Gut Imbalances, Environmental Toxicity, Bioidentical Hormone Replacement, Biotoxin Illness, Mast Cell Activation Syndrome (MCAS), Fibromyalgia, and other chronic conditions.

-Dr. Cornish’s approach to the treatment of chronic disease is to find the root cause of a person’s health problems by performing a comprehensive evaluation of the body’s various biological systems.
-She understands that all of these symptoms are interconnected and contribute to the emergence of disease as well as its resolution.
+Dr Cornish’s approach to the treatment of chronic disease is to find the root cause of a person’s health problems by performing a comprehensive evaluation of thebody’s various biological systems.
+Her paradigm is based on the evaluation of both environmental and genetic predisposition to disease by incorporating evidence-based treatment approaches as well as integrative strategies for healing.

 Learn more: AmenClinics.com